Campus Conduct System

 Facilitators are those individuals who have completed the 20 hour mediation training program as chosen by the restorative justice coordinator.

-- A student accused of violating a standard or the Honor System that does not fall under the "Sexual Misconduct Policy" violations is referred to an administrative officer.
-Allegations of violations that would involve sexual misconduct are referred to the conduct process outlined in the Sexual Misconduct Policy.
-The administrative office may appoint a staff person to act in his/her place.
+- A student accused of violating a standard or the Honor System is referred to an administrative officer.
+The administrative officer may appoint a staff person to act in her/his place.

 - The accused is asked by the administrative officer (or her/his designee) if he/she is guilty of the violation described in the referral.
 If the accused admits guilt, he/she may elect to have either the administrative officer (or her/his designee) take action on the violation or to have the case referred to the Restorative Justice Coordinator for a restorative justice review.